keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/13.illinois/state.md

 usmle: '7'
 visible: false
 googletitle: 'Illinois Licensure Requirements'
-googledesc: 'Illinois Medical Board licensing applications can be expected to take 90 to 120 days.
+googledesc: "Illinois Medical Board licensing applications can be expected to take 90 to 120 days.
 We recommend using Fedex to insure accountability by the Illinois Medical Board.
-Any mail loss by the Board will cause significant delays.
-The CDS (Controlled Dangerous Substance) Application can be submitted at same time. '
+Any mail loss will cause significant delays.
+The CDS (Controlled Dangerous Substance) Application can be submitted at same time. \r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Illinois Licensure Requirements'
-twitterdescription: 'Illinois Medical Board licensing applications can be expected to take 90 to 120 days.
+twitterdescription: "Illinois Medical Board licensing applications can be expected to take 90 to 120 days.
 We recommend using Fedex to insure accountability by the Illinois Medical Board.
-Any mail loss by the Board will cause significant delays.
-The CDS (Controlled Dangerous Substance) Application can be submitted at same time. '
+Any mail loss will cause significant delays.
+The CDS (Controlled Dangerous Substance) Application can be submitted at same time. \r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false